emushell/scala-rmi-dfs/README.md

 0.0.0.0   scala-rmi-master scala-rmi-node1 scala-rmi-node2 scala-rmi-node3
 ```

-2. Configuration part - such as block size, replication factor etc. Is hardcoded.
-If there is an interest to play a
+2. Configuration part - such as block size, replication factor etc., you can change in conf/application.conf file.
+Any
-   round a bit more, please be free to change the code yourself and recompile the project.
+   way there is still a default configuration in the project, but any of values you wish to change then please do so in
+   the mentioned directory.

 ### TODO:

 1. finish config
 2. consider all the rmi registry stuff take out as separate functionality
 3. would be nice the to use better approach node allocation for putting the blocks.
 As now, it is randomly.
+Could be
-Could be also use wight how big is each node.
+   also use wight how big is each node.
 4. fix issue with namespace and docker
 5. can think about some tree-like structure for namespace. (would be fancier)
 6. fix bugs and perhaps implement some new features...